erisu/cordova-audit/README.md

 ## What are the End-Users Benefits

-The major benefit that an end-user recieves from this system is a warning about the newly installed plugin when one or more defects are detected.
+The major benefit that an end-user receives from this system is a warning about the newly installed plugin when one or more defects are detected.

 There are possibilities that the defects are within the functionality and is not detected within the audit system.
 The goal though is to try and identify where we can and report to the end-users to reduce time wasted in an attempt to use a bugged plugin.